happygoals/takeaways/docs/Project Management/Steering committee consideration for project portfolio and priority .md

 ### Q3.
 (Second rank) pick one
 Second pick: Loyalty // The loyalty program may bring in other that data main structure reveals something different.

-# The lesson in this debate: I validate my hypothesis.
+## The lesson in this debate
+* I validate my hypothesis.
 You walked in pretty soon and had a consensus on what was rank force
-Information, true questions, you actually divided, but the majority of individuals in the room picked one.
+* Information, true questions, you actually divided, but the majority of individuals in the room picked one.
 And you will almost always have that one executive that yields in a steer in a border.